samiit/samiit.github.io/index.md

 - Azure DevOps and AWS
 - Data reconciliation and process optimization
 - Image processing and deep learning
-- Polymer science and characterization
-- Causal Discovery and Inference

 ## 🔗 Projects

-Here are some projects I'm into:
+Here are some projects I've worked on earlier in the industry:

-1. Polymer Property Predictor (possible Master thesis)
-   - Machine learning model to predict polymer properties based on chemical structure and NOMADS database

-2. Medical Entity Extraction
+1. Medical Entity Extraction
    - NLP project for extracting medical entities from clinical texts

-3. Patient-Study Profile Matching
+2. Patient-Study Profile Matching
    - AI-powered system to match patient profiles with suitable clinical studies

-4. Water Network Management Optimization
+3. Water Network Management Optimization
-   - Large-scale mixed integer optimization for efficient water network scheduling, design (non-linear programming) and sensor placement (cut-set method)!
+   - Large-scale integer optimization for efficient water network scheduling

-5. Blast Furnace Data Reconciliation
+4. Blast Furnace Data Reconciliation
    - Data reconciliation project for improving blast furnace efficiency

 ## 📫 How to reach me

 - 💼 LinkedIn: [linkedin.com/in/sammathewai](https://www.linkedin.com/in/sammathewai/)